dusk-network/node-installer/README.md

 ## Configuration

 The installer comes with sane defaults, only requiring minimal configuration.
-Before the Dusk and Rusk service can be started, the `CONSENSUS_KEYS` and `DUSK_CONSENSUS_KEYS_PASS` need to be provided.
+Before the Rusk service can be started, the `CONSENSUS_KEYS` and `DUSK_CONSENSUS_KEYS_PASS` need to be provided.

 The `CONSENSUS_KEYS` can be either moved to `/opt/dusk/conf/` from another system or generated on the node itself and moved there.